 - chopping wood

 Your profile.
 We are looking for people who enjoy physical work in the outdoors, who have a good work ethic, who are dedicated and somewhat skilled (or learn quickly), who are fine with a simple means of living.
 You will have to be friendly and collaborative with the other volunteers.
 If you fit this loose description, then most likely you will have a wonderful time at our place!
-We want everyone coming here to enjoy themselves so if you feel this is too hard for you then maybe try something different.

 We will introduce you into the social, cultural and economic context and help you discover the whole area of western Romania.
 When more workawayers stay at the house, the experience can be more fun and enjoyable.
 We can help revive community life, bring back traditions and set an example in building restoring.

 Remember: you will have to take care of the house as it was yours!
 You will be more than a tourist and a guest, you will have to be a true local villager, a part of the community, with its rules and own lifestyle.
-You will have to be flexible and adaptable to the needs of the house, of what's going on in the village, of what needs to be done, each moment of your stay.
+You will have to be flexible and adaptable to the needs of the house, to what's going on in the village, to what needs to be done, each moment of your stay.

 Romanian, English, French, Italian and some German